 The good news is that many young adults may not need to take out additional policies and, for those who do, some policies cost mere cents a day.
 ERIE can help with policies that fit whatever life stage you’re currently in.

-Protect your (temporary) home
+Protect your place

 Dorm dwellers and apartment renters alike should definitely get schooled in insurance.
-Young people who are not full-time students or who are over age 24 will want to learn even more.

 Tips to keep your stuff safe

 Even with an insurance policy in place, it still pays to practice some tips to protect your property and keep claims in check.
 Here are a few:

 Safeguard pricier items—or just leave them at home.
 According to the Campus Safety and Security Data Analysis Cutting Tool,* over 22,000 dorm burglaries occurred in the years 2013, 2014 and 2015 combined.
 Expensive bikes, jewelry, watches and laptops are some of the most frequent targets, so take care to lock them up or leave them at a trusted residence that doesn’t have a high level of foot traffic.
 Renters should also be aware that ERIE has a $3,000 coverage limit per item for the theft of things such as jewelry and watches.
 If a prized possession is worth more than that limit, make sure to talk to your agent about getting additional coverage for that item.

 Lock your doors all the time.
 It sounds obvious, but most dorm thefts occur during the day.

 Fireproof your home.
 Don’t leave candles, grills and cigarettes—the most common causes of fires—unattended.
 To be extra safe, consider flameless candles, indoor grills and kicking the habit.